NadimGhaznavi/Db4E/pages/reports/Sidechain-Hashrate-180-Days.md

   </div>
  </div>

-The *Pool Hashrate* is the hashrate of the local P2Pool pool.
+The *Sidechain Hashrate* is the hashrate of Monero XMR Sidechain P2Pool is connected to (the mini sidechain in my case).

 [Back](/pages/web/index.html)